ansilmbabl/heatmap-from-static-cameras/README.md

 # Heatmap using OpenCV and Python

-cretaing heatmap for moving objects from a static camera
+A simple project on cretaing heatmap for moving objects from a static camera

 ![](images/heatmap1.png)